 Our visit to Bellinzona was after a two-night stay in Lake Como.
 Our travels took us north to a small village in the Alps called Engelberg.

-The region Bellinzona is in has lots of activities and sites well worth a few day visit.
+The region Bellinzona is in has lots of activities and sites that are well worth a few days’ visit.
 Many great accommodations are available in Bellinzona, from upscale hotels to bed and breakfasts.
 We suggest staying central so all the sights are easy to walk.

 Final Thoughts

-We find so much to love when we explore Bellinzona.
+When we explore Bellinzona, we find so much to love.
 Everything speaks of ancient magnificence, from birds chirping to the old walls and castles that narrate tales of the past.

 However, from the perspective of a nature lover, this city appears to be a jewel in the Swiss crown.
 Mountains, forests, and blue lakes take your breath away with their beauty and leave you feeling as though you are in a little piece of heaven.

-Bellinzona is a slice of Italy in Switzerland which gives you an excellent combination of a beautiful ancient city, rich culture, great food, Swiss excellence, and all in one of the most beautiful parts of Europe.
-Well, worth a stop and maybe even a few days of your time.
+Bellinzona is a slice of Italy in Switzerland.
+It offers an excellent combination of a beautiful ancient city, rich culture, great food, and Swiss excellence in one of the most beautiful parts of Europe.
+It is well worth a stop and maybe even a few days of your time.

 Check out the official website for Bellinzona for more information.